-Secundo Pierro Borella, was an Italian confectioner born in 1864.
-As with many of the other confectioners covered in this series, he moved to the United Kingdom as a young man in the 1880s.
+Born 1864 in Italy.
+As with many of the other confectioners, he moved to the United Kingdom as a young man in the 1880s.
 He resided in Cheltenham, Gloucester for a short time before moving to London.
 In 1898 at the London Bakers’ and Confectioners Exhibition he entered a competition piece which showed the new technique of piped lace pieces (this technique requires the royal icing lace pieces to be piped onto a piece of waxed paper, once the piped pieces have dried, the pieces are released from the paper and carefully attached to the cake surface with a small amount of royal icing) over the years this technique has wrongly been attributed to him where in fact the creator of the technique was Edwin Schur.

 In 1906 he followed in the footsteps of his predecessor, Ernest Schulbe, and taught at various locations in Scotland before finally moving his family to Scotland, where he became a teacher in confectionary at the Royal Technical College of Glasgow.